Chesterfield Gorge State Park

 The burns happened when I threw my water bottle up into the tree.
 I missed my first two throws, which is very rare.
 The string was wet from the snow and slush and slipped through my fingers.

 The burns could have been avoided if I had tied onto the end of my reel a 15-foot piece of thicker polyester string that I had in my backpack but had put off doing it until another day.
-Well, it turns out yesterday was the another day and I didn’t have the time to futz with it.
+Well, it turns out yesterday was another day and I didn’t have the time to futz with it.
 Such a sad mistake as the photos show.

 You can see the exact cord that should have been tied to the water bottle in my Antenna in a Tree video.